 The gap is not just the consent screen, though that is real.
 It is the whole funnel before it.
 Sign-up forms assume a browser.
 Email verification assumes a mailbox.
 SMS 2FA assumes a phone.
 Developer portals assume someone willing to fill out a company name and accept terms.
 Even where OAuth exists, getting an OAuth client created is usually a human task.
 Every fence adds a human dependency, and a hundred agents acting in parallel for a thousand users collapses into a queue of people confirming OTPs.

-What agents can do today
+What agents can negotiate today

 The Access layer in Deep Scan (Layer 3) grades every auth surface an agent might negotiate.
 None is wrong; each solves part of the problem and leaves a human standing in for the rest.
+Walk them in order and the shape of the gap gets clear.

 - Static API keys.
 Universal, but the key represents the account not the user; scope is all-or-nothing; revoking one kills every agent using it; a leaked key is indistinguishable from a prompt-injection payload.
 We test: